When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Polio.

-Can I Burn Used Diapers Instead?
+Can You Burn Used Diapers?

 FAQs

-What is the Easiest Way to Dispose of Diapers?
+What Is the Easiest Way to Dispose of Diapers?

 How Long Do Diapers Stay in Landfills?

-What is the Most Eco-Friendly Way to Diaper?
+What Is the Most Eco-Friendly Way to Diaper?

-Why Can a Diaper Not Be Recycled?
+Can Diapers Be Recycled?

 Is There a 100% Biodegradable Diaper?